-() Academies whose PP grant allocation for the financial year 2023-24 is based on 6 or more eligible pupils are required to publish an updated pupil premium strategy statement annually.
+() Academies whose PP grant allocation for the financial year 2024-25 is based on more than 5 eligible pupils are required to publish an updated pupil premium strategy statement annually.
 Those whose allocation is based on 5 pupils or fewer are not required to publish a pupil premium strategy statement.
-Pupil Premium 2023-24: conditions of grant for academies and free schools Updated 21 September 2